 There are several ways that you can find a marriage counselor in your area.
 The first option is to ask for a recommendation.
 If you are comfortable letting your friends and family know you are interested in counseling, you can ask if they have any personal recommendations.
 This can be helpful but remember that just because a therapist was a great fit for one person doesn't mean they'll be a great fit for you.
 Different personalities and different situations can mean some people are a better fit than others.

 As mentioned earlier, you could also talk to your religious leader to see if they have a recommendation for you.
 If finding a therapist that shares beliefs with you are important than this can be a very helpful option.

 If you don't have anyone to ask for a recommendation you aren't out of luck.
-You can do an online search with the phrase, "marriage counselor near me."
+You can do an online search with the phrase, "marriage counselor near me" or "marriage therapist near me."
 This will show you all the therapists in your area.
 Then you can see online reviews as well.
 This can help us know what type of experiences others have had with that therapist.

-If you prefer to try online marriage counseling, BetterHelp, will let you complete a questionnaire to help find a therapist that is a good match for what you're looking for.
-If you have any questions or concerns about your marriage, BetterHelp is a great place to start.
+If you prefer to try online marriage counseling, BetterHelp will let you complete a questionnaire to help find a therapist that is a good match for what you're looking for.
+If you have any questions or concerns about challenges in your partnership, BetterHelp is a great place to start.
 You can begin right away and start to work toward a solution.
 All you need to get started is an internet connection and a smartphone, tablet, or computer.